slyt/pytest-example/README.md

 - `73:00` [GitHub Codespaces](https://github.com/features/codespaces) is Cloud Environment similar to Cloud9.
 - `75:00` Can use Jupyter Notebook (e.g. Google Colab) and save it into your repo.
 Can build a test suite around jupyter notebook.
 - You must evaluate the cells and have the execute successfully before saving and checking in the notebook in order for nbval to successfully execute the cells.
+- `89:00` Can import pdf to debug: `import pdb; pdb.set_trace()` on any line then execute the script to enter the debugger.
+Type `n` to go to next line. `ipdb` is a fancier version of `pdb` based on ipython.
+- `95:00`: Can run pytest with `--pdb` flag so that a debugger starts where a test fails so that you can inspect state of the program.